gtuck/box-measurement-ta-l10/README.md

 # Box Measurement TA-L10

 A Python application to calibrate your Tau LiDAR Camera TA-L10 and measure shipping-box dimensions with millimeter accuracy.
-This version includes improved command-line handling and saving/loading of calibration data.
+This version features enhanced command-line handling and improved saving and loading of calibration data.

 ## Features